Audio gremlins (and how to slay them)

 Rob Byers

-Rob Byers has worked extensively with broadcast and podcast producers including NPR, Vox Media, Criminal, and American Public Media.
+Trainer, consultant, and audio engineer Rob Byers has worked extensively with broadcast and podcast producers, including NPR, NBC News, Vox Media, Bloomberg, The Washington Post, Criminal, and American Public Media.
 Previously with NPR Training, Rob trained audio producers across the United States.
-He has recorded musicians from a variety of genres from Lizzo to Yo-Yo Ma, coordinated international broadcasts, and produced major features from the field.
-His work has contributed to both a Peabody and a Pulitzer.
-Rob has written guides for producers of all experience levels, including The Ear Training Guide for Audio Producers, The Audio Producer’s Guide to Loudness, and The Producer’s Handbook to Mixing Audio Stories.
+He has recorded musicians across a variety of genres from Lizzo and Brandi Carlile to Yo-Yo Ma and Denyce Graves, helped engineer NPR’s coverage of Hurricane Katrina from the Gulf Coast, and coordinated live international broadcasts.

 Notes on this Class